keyfender/keyfender/README.md

 $ make build
 ```

-edit `nethsm.xl` to add a VIF, e.g. via:
+edit `keyfender.xl` to add a VIF, e.g. via:

 ```
 vif = ['bridge=xenbr0']
 ```

-And then run the VM via `xl create -c nethsm.xl`
+And then run the VM via `xl create -c keyfender.xl`

 ## API

 The API is described in "docs" folder.
-You can view it in the browser [here](https://www.nitrokey.com/sites/default/files/nethsm/api.html).
+You can view it in the browser [here](https://keyfender.github.io/api.html).

 ## Tutorial